-So starts a brief online add.
-If you’ve not seen it, take a look (but click the youtube icon in the lower right corner, since it can’t be embedded).
+So starts a brief online add from a few years ago.
+If you’ve not seen it, take a look (but click the “Watch this video on YouTube” link, below, since it can’t be embedded).
 Continue reading “The Future is Now”

 The approach to identification advocated here at the Edge puzzles some readers since it troubles the usual notion that we have of the individual who does things for certain reasons.
 We talk about interests and purposes, yes, but we don’t presuppose the usual sort of agent doing things in the world.

 Is that a contradiction?

 I don’t think so.
 Continue reading “Secret Agent Man”